sunfanglin/memo/Documents/LinuxBasics.md.md

 ---

 ## Linux Distributions
-A Linux distribution (distro) is a packaged version of the Linux operating system, containing the**Linux kernel, system utilities, and applications**.
+A Linux distribution (distro) is a packaged version of the Linux operating system, containing theLinux kernel, system utilities, and applications**.

 Popular distributions include:
 - **Ubuntu**: User-friendly and widely used for desktops.